Video of CCHQ Covid-era gathering tells ‘story way beyond the original photo’

 “I need to let a team work through that but I think we can all guess which way it will go.”

-The Metropolitan Police earlier confirmed it is reviewing new material in relation to the party.
+The Metropolitan Police confirmed it is reviewing new material in relation to the party.

 Tory activists were invited to what was described as a “jingle and mingle” party, according to the BBC, despite members of the public being banned from seeing each other under Covid regulations in place at the time.